ismanf/golang-design-patterns/README.md

 ### Interpretor
 Given a language, define a representation for its grammar along with an interpreter that uses the representation to interpret sentences in the language.

+### Iterator (Cursor)
+Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

 ### Command
 Encapsulate a request as an object, thereby letting you parametrize clients with different requests, and support undoable operations.